 Cinnamon is a very effective natural blood thinner.
 Cassia cinnamon and Ceylon cinnamon both contain a medicinal substance called coumarin.
 However, Cassia is much higher in coumarin than “true” Ceylon cinnamon.
 Cassia cinnamon is the most popular kind of cinnamon used and sold because it is cheaper.
 However, in large doses, coumarin can cause liver damage.
 Therefore, to be safe, I use and recommend Organic Ceylon cinnamon.

 The European Food Safety Authority indicate that the tolerable daily intake limit of Cassia Cinnamon is 0.1mg/kg of your total body weight.
 One kilogram equals 2.205 pounds.
 Therefore, divide your weight in pounds by 2 to determine your tolerable daily intake.
 This data is under the assumption that you are not taking any blood thinners.

 2. Helps control blood sugar

 One of the most well-known Ceylon cinnamon health benefits is its ability to lower blood sugar levels.
 Studies show that cinnamon acts in two ways.
 First, it can help increase your insulin sensitivity (decrease insulin resistance).
 And secondly, studies have shown that cinnamon can mimic the effects of insulin – the hormone that removes sugar from the blood.
-Therefore, if you are taking cinnamon capsules for diabetes you must carefully monitor your blood sugar levels to prevent a low blood sugar.
+Therefore, if you are taking cinnamon capsules for diabetes along with other medications you must carefully monitor your blood sugar levels to prevent a low blood sugar.
 Keep in mind that if your blood sugar level gets too low, dizziness and fainting can occur.
 Many people with type 2 diabetes are learning how to reverse type 2 diabetes without medication.